 Canada and Europe

-Canada and Europe share a long history, common values and extensive people-to-people ties.
-Canada has developed strong and deep bilateral relationships with the institutions of the European Union (EU) as well as with most European countries.
+Canada and Europe share a long history, common values and close ties.
+Canada has developed strong bilateral relationships with the institutions of the European Union (EU), as well as with most European countries.

-The Canada-EU relationship is of fundamental importance to Canada.
+The Canada-EU relationship is important to Canada.
 The EU is Canada’s second largest trade and investment partner, and a central actor on the vast majority of global issues of concern to Canada.
 On October 30, 2016, Canada and the European Commission signed the Canada-EU Comprehensive Economic and Trade Agreement, also known as CETA and the Strategic Partnership Agreement (SPA), which will deepen and broaden the scope of our bilateral relationship on a wide range of issues.
-The signature of these agreements marks a historic moment for both Canada and the EU and a major milestone in the evolution of this relationship.
-Canada has close bilateral relationships with most Western and Central European countries, both EU and non-EU Member States.
-We cooperate with European countries and the EU through various international organisations, including the United Nations, the North Atlantic Treaty Organization (NATO), the Organisation for Security and Cooperation in Europe (OSCE), the World Trade Organization (WTO), the World Customs Organization (WCO) and the Organisation for Economic Co-operation and Development (OECD).

 Trade Commissioner offices abroad